code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 # Creating the Endpoint (Provider)

 The server-side of Spring-WS is designed around a central class called `MessageDispatcher` that dispatches incoming XML messages to endpoints.
-For more detailed information checkout the [Spring Web Services reference documentation on the MessageDispatcher](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e780).
+For more detailed information check out the [Spring Web Services reference documentation on the MessageDispatcher](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e780).

 Spring Web Services supports multiple transport protocols.
 The most common is the HTTP transport, for which a custom `MessageDispatcherServlet` servlet is supplied.
 This is a standard `Servlet` which extends from the standard Spring Web `DispatcherServlet` ([=central dispatcher for HTTP request handlers/controllers](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/servlet/DispatcherServlet.html)), and wraps a `MessageDispatcher`.

 > In other words: the `MessageDispatcherServlet` combines the attributes of the `MessageDispatcher` and `DispatcherServlet` and as a result allows the handling of XML messages over HTTP.

 In the below `WebServiceConfig` configuration class we use a `ServletRegistrationBean` to register the `MessageDispatcherServlet`.
 Note that it is important to inject and set the ApplicationContext to the `MessageDispatcherServlet`, otherwise it will not automatically detect other Spring Web Services related beans (such as the lower `Wsdl11Definition`).
-By naming this bean <var>'messageDispatcherServlet'</var>, it does [not replace Spring Boot’s default `DispatcherServlet` bean](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-switch-off-the-spring-mvc-dispatcherservlet).
+By naming this bean <var>'messageDispatcherServlet'</var>, it does [not replace Spring Boot's default `DispatcherServlet` bean](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-switch-off-the-spring-mvc-dispatcherservlet).

 The servlet mapping URI pattern on the `ServletRegistrationBean` is set to "<kbd>/codenotfound/ws/*</kbd>".
 The web container will use this path to map incoming HTTP requests to the servlet.